 In the fourth line of the code, locate the wp_die function and the HTML code enclosed in parentheses.
 Modify the content of this HTML text to convey any desired message, such as “The site is currently undergoing maintenance.
 Please revisit after 4 pm EST.”

-Edit the HTML message as per your requirements and update the file.
+Edit the HTML message as required and update the file.

 This method requires some coding knowledge but provides flexibility and extensive customization options.